ShujaKhalid/lambda-a2/app/README.md.txt

 2.)
 Find a way to write to the javascript file so that its information can be displayed in real time 3.)
 Website should go directly to the comments section 4.)
-Change the layout of the comments page to include a header and a login button at the top (preferably in a banner)
+Change the layout of the comments page to include a header and a login button at the top (preferably in a banner) 5.)
+Tally up the votes and display them on the dashboard using triggers.
+6.)